kumarpit/ubc-courses/README.md

-# Flappy-Bird-Neural-Network
+# seats available
-AI that plays Flappy Bird
+Python script that scrapes university website for remaining seats of searched courses.